capslock303/issue_interface/README.md

 - **Yes** → Exception - No violation (emergency calls exempt)
 - **No** → Continue to question 5

-### 5. Did the called party give prior express consent for that call/text?
+### 5. Had you previously given consent to receive the call/text?
 - **Yes** → Exception - No violation (consent is complete defense)
 - **No** → Continue to question 6

-### 6. Is the plaintiff the subscriber or regular user of the number called?
+### 6. Are you the person listed as the regular user of the phone number that was called?
 - **Yes** → Violation established (all elements met)
 - **No** → Might not have standing (standing issue)